 It has been said that New Orleans, Louisiana, celebrates indulgence like no other city in the U.S.; its reputation for feasting and revelry, especially during Mardi Gras, is legendary.
-After Hurricane Katrina, the city rebuilt with fervor and tourism is flourishing.
+Tourism is flourishing.
 New restaurants, hotels and attractions draw millions of visitors to the city each year.

 New Orleans is an extraordinary city, and with its unique culture and history, it has long enchanted a wide variety of visitors with a yearning for the romantic, the spiritual, the beautiful or the off-beat.
 (In what other U.S. city would a voodoo priestess be buried next to the mayor's family, or funerals be celebrated with a jazz band and a processional?)
 That magic feeling is stronger than ever, a calling card to a city with a spirit too beautiful to ever break.